khalid-hussain/shaheen/chap9.md

 "Don't drag those beings in the line of great men whose son is Abdullah.
 Go and leave me in isolation for I have nothing to offer but tears."
 Saying this, the Sultan turned his face the other way.
-Bashir Bin Hassan tiptoed into the room and whispered, "The Sultan's condition is not good.
+Bashir bin Hassan tiptoed into the room and whispered, "The Sultan's condition is not good.
 Your talk would only aggravate his physical and spiritual condition.
 The only remedy for him is to bring Abdullah onto the right path."